Adriapt/adriapt.github.io/_tabs/about_me.md

 ![Book](/img/aboutme/open-book.png){: width="65" height="245" stylr="max-width: 200px" .left}
 # Studies
 ***
-- ## **SINCE 2022:** Autonomous Learning for OSCP
+- ## **SINCE 2022:** Autonomous Learning
-To continue with my CyberSecurity career, I spend my spare time preparing for the OSCP certification.
-I do Hack the Box machines to practice and take notes about everything.
+When I finished my career, I started to study the OSCP certification.
+However, since I got a job as a Security Analyst, I decided to stop with the OSCP and started to study the CySA+ certification.

 - ## **2018 - 2022:** University ([Facultat Informàtica de Barcelona - UPC](https://www.fib.upc.edu/ca))
 I have a computer science university degree in UPC, with a specialization in Information and Communications Technology (IT).